programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 query_url_rus = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(kremlin%20OR%20russia%20OR%20putin%20OR%20moscow%20OR%20russian)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={today_str}120000"
 ```

-Code explanation: Two string objects are created for query: one for Ukraine-related terms and one for Russia-related terms.
-The parameters to be specified include keywords, geographic market, output mode, output format, range of dates, etc. For the purpose of this lesson, the Ukraine-related keywords are "Ukraine," "Ukrainian," "Zelenskyy," "Kyiv," or "Kiev;" the Russia-related keywords are "Russia," "Russian," "Putin," "Kremlin," or "Moscow;" the geographic market is "National;" the output mode is the normalized percentage of airtime (the y-axis of the line graph that we will create later); the output format is set to [CSV (comma-separated values)](https://en.wikipedia.org/wiki/Comma-separated_values); the start date and the end date are specified with the corresponding object names (`start_day_str` and `today_str`).
+Two string objects are created for query: one for Ukraine-related terms and one for Russia-related terms.
+The parameters to be specified include keywords, geographic market, output mode, output format, range of dates, etc.

+For the purpose of this lesson, the Ukraine-related keywords are "Ukraine," "Ukrainian," "Zelenskyy," "Kyiv," or "Kiev;" the Russia-related keywords are "Russia," "Russian," "Putin," "Kremlin," or "Moscow;" the geographic market is "National;" the output mode is the normalized percentage of airtime (the y-axis of the line graph that we will create later); the output format is set to [CSV (comma-separated values)](https://en.wikipedia.org/wiki/Comma-separated_values); the start date and the end date are specified with the corresponding object names (`start_day_str` and `today_str`).

 See [this documentation](https://blog.gdeltproject.org/gdelt-2-0-television-api-debuts/) for a complete description of query parameters.
 The encoding characters `%20` and `%22` represent space and double quotation mark ("), respectively.

 Next, once we have the data retrieved, we need to prepare the data in a way that is ready for visualization.
 Our goal is to transform the data into the shape shown in Figure 3, above.